markmoxon/elite-source-code-acorn-electron/README.md

 This repository contains source code for Elite on the Acorn Electron, with every single line documented and (for the most part) explained.

 You can build the fully functioning game from this source.
-One release is currently supported: the Stairway to Hell release.
+One variant is currently supported: the Stairway to Hell variant.

 It is a companion to the [bbcelite.com website](https://www.bbcelite.com), which contains all the code from this repository, but laid out in a much more human-friendly fashion.
 The links at the top of this page will take you to repositories for the other versions of Elite that are covered by this project.